jnsLs/gnn-lrp-cg/demo/README.md

 conda install -c conda-forge pandas jupyter ipython python -m ipykernel install --user --name cg-lrp-test --display-name "cg-lrp-test"
 ```

-Note that if you are running the code on a computer without GPU, the same installation isntructions remain but the interpretation takes about 90 hours on a 2020 MacBook Pro with 2.3 GHz Intel Core i7 four cores.

 ## Running instructions